-- and supporting structure, grounding of the lead-in wire to an antenna discharge unit, size of grounding conductors, location of antenna discharge unit, connection to grounding electrodes, and requirements for the grounding electrode. - 17) An outside antenna system should not be located in the vicinity of overhead power lines or other electric light or power circuits, or where it can fall into such power lines or circuits.
-When installing an outside antenna system extreme care should be taken to keep from touching power lines or circuits as contact with them might be fatal. - 18) Unplug this LCD TV from the wall outlet, and refer servicing to qualified service personnel under the following condition - a) When the power cord or plug is damaged or frayed. - b) If liquid has been spilled into the LCD TV.

-- c) If the LCD TV has been exposed to rain or water. - If the LCD TV does not operate normally by following the operating instructions. - e) Adjust only those controls that are covered by the operating instructions as improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the LCD TV to normal operation. - f) If the LCD TV has been dropped or the cabinet has been damaged. - g) When the LCD TV exhibits a distinct change in performance this indicates a need for service.
+- 17) An outside antenna system should not be located in the vicinity of overhead power lines or other electric light or power circuits, or where it can fall into such power lines or circuits.
+When installing an outside antenna system extreme care should be taken to keep from touching power lines or circuits as contact with them might be fatal. - 18) Unplug this LCD TV from the wall outlet, and refer servicing to qualified service personnel under the following condition - a) When the power cord or plug is damaged or frayed. - b) If liquid has been spilled into the LCD TV. - c) If the LCD TV has been exposed to rain or water. - d) If the LCD TV does not operate normally by following the operating instructions. - Adjust only those controls that are covered by the operating instructions as improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the LCD TV to normal operation. - f) If the LCD TV has been dropped or the cabinet has been damaged. - g) When the LCD TV exhibits a distinct change in performance this indicates a need for service.